Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Get Object Property

-Get the value of an object property.
+Returns the value of the given object property.

 **See also:**